gabors-data-analysis/da-coding-rstats/lecture01-coding-basics/coding_basics.md

 it anymore unless you re-define it.

-**Tip:** If you are unsure what a function does: what inputs it expects and what it is going to give, you can check the help by using `?*name*` expression in the console and on the left window ‘Help’ section will provide you an answer with examples.
+**Tip:** If you are unsure what a function does: what inputs it expects and what it is going to give, you can check the help by using `?name` expression in the console and on the left window ‘Help’ section will provide you an answer with examples.
 E.g.: